-Built in 1967 at Burton Shipyard of Port Arthur, Texas (hull #407) as the Plato.
+Built in 1967, by Burton Shipyard Incorporated of Port Arthur, Texas (hull #407) as the Plato.

-The tug was then acquired by Zapata Marine of Houston, Texas where she was renamed as the Gulf King.
+In 1971, the tug was acquired by Gulf Mississippi Marine Incorporated of Houston, Texas.
+Where she was renamed as the Gulf King.

-She was then acquired by McAllister Towing and Transportation of New York, New York where she was renamed as the Mark McAllister.
+In 1979, the tug was leased by the McAllister Brothers Towing Company of New York, New York.
+Where she was renamed as the Mark McAllister.